 Our Consulting Services for your Survey Statistics and Samples

 Probability samples provide a basis for drawing conclusions about the target population.
 The decisive factor is that each unit (such as persons or households) must have a known and positive probability of being included in the sample.
 We consult you on simple as well as complex random samples and discuss the optimal procedure for your research question.

 Non-probability samples are samples that are drawn non-randomly or deterministically.
-These include quota sampling and the (self-)recruitment of respondents, for example on websites.
-Especially the latter is heavily used in conjunction with the increasing use of online surveys.
-We provide advice on the use of non-probability samples for your specific research questions, discuss potential uses and pitfalls, and show you concrete courses of action.
+These include quota sampling and the (self-)recruitment of respondents, for example on websites or in social networks.
+Especially the latter is used more and more frequently in conjunction with the ever-increasing use of online surveys.
+We consult you on the utilization of non-probabilistic samples for your specific research questions and discuss potential uses and pitfalls.

 We have compiled various sets of information and hands-on guidelines on frequently occurring consulting topics.
 These already answer many questions that may arise when planning a study and collecting data.
 You can find this information under Basic Knowledge.

 Our consulting services in the form of 'helping you to help yourself' are free of charge.
 Additionally, we are happy to support you with more in-depth services, which are fee-based.
 You will find further information in our pricing overview.
 (74 kB)

 Here, you can access our form for consulting services.
 With this form, you can quickly and easily request individual advice from our experts.